SmartAudioTools/serializejson/docs_source/index.rst

             else :
                 from serializejson import (
                         # encoding -------------
-                        dispatch_table,          # pickle plugins (used by serializejson if not serializejson plugin or methode) serializejson_,          # serializejson plugins
+                        dispatch_table,      # pickle plugins
+                                             # (used if not serializejson plugin or methode)
+                        serializejson_,      # serializejson plugins
+                        encoder_parameters,  # encoder extra parameters for plugins,
+                                             # with their default value
+                        getters = {}         # getters for dumped classes.
+                                             # keys are classe.
-                        encoder_parameters,      # encoder extra parameters for plugins, with their default value getters = {}             # getters for dumped classes. keys are string corresponding to the qualified name, values are True (for automatic getters detection) or dictionnary of {"attribut" : "getAttribut" }
+                                             # values are True (for automatic getters detection)
+                                             # or dictionnary of {"attribut" : "getAttribut" }
                         # encoding and decoding -------
-                        properties = {}          # properties for dumped and loaded classes. keys are classes, values are True (for automatic properties detection) or list of ["attribut1","attribut2",..]}
+                        properties = {}      # properties for dumped and loaded classes.
+                                             # keys are classes
+                                             # values are True (for automatic properties detection)
+                                             # or list of ["attribut1","attribut2",..]}
                         # decoding ---------------------
                         authorized_classes,  # qualified names of classes autorized to be loaded
+                        setters,             # setters for loaded classes.
+                                             # keys are classes.
-                        setters,                 # setters for loaded classes. keys are string corresponding to the qualified name, values are True (for automatic setters detection) or dictionnary of {"attribut" : "setAttribut" }
+                                             # values are True (for automatic setters detection)
+                                             # or dictionnary of {"attribut" : "setAttribut" }
-                        constructors,            # custom construtors for loaded classes. keys are string corresponding to the class qualified name, value is the constructor decoder_parameters,      # decoder extra parameters for plugins with their default value )
+                        constructors,        # custom construtors for loaded classes.
+                                             # keys are string corresponding to the class qualified name,
+                                             # value is the constructor
+                        decoder_parameters,  # decoder extra parameters for plugins
+                                             # with their default value
+                        )

-    **5. Authorize automaticaly classes to be loaded without having to precise it in the Decoder's or load's `authorized_classes` parameter .
+    **5. Authorize automaticaly classes to be loaded without having to precise it in the Decoder's or load's `authorized_classes` parameter.**

         .. warning::